godotengine/godot-docs/tutorials/step_by_step/scripting_continued.rst

-Several actions in Godot are triggered by callbacks or virtual functions, so there is no need to check for writing code that runs all time time.
+Several actions in Godot are triggered by callbacks or virtual functions, so there is no need to check for writing code that runs all the time.
 Additionally, a lot can be done with animation players.

-However,it is still a very common case to have a script process on every frame.
+However, it is still a very common case to have a script process on every frame.
 There are two types of processing, idle processing and fixed processing.